 Better Work has developed a strong capacity to collect and analyze data, building on an extensive academic network and developing expertise on a range of labour and compliance issues across the garment industry.

-In each country, Better Work has provided accessible data through its transparency and data sharing portals, robust analysis and experience from enterprise services to illustrate how national policies affect factory-level practices, and how policy experiments at the enterprise level can be scaled at the industry and national levels.
-In Vietnam, for example, the programme has influenced national policy and regulations, including through its inputs to the national labour law revision.
+In each country, Better Work has provided accessible data through its transparency and data sharing portals, robust analysis and experience from factory engagement to illustrate how national policies affect factory-level practices, and how policy experiments at the enterprise level can be scaled at the industry and national levels.
+In Viet Nam, for example, the programme has influenced national policy and regulations, including through its inputs to the national labour law revision.
 This has been possible thanks to the availability and trust in enterprise-level data collected.
 Transparently reporting on non-compliance issues at the factory level has been identified as a key driver for improvements in working conditions.

 During its last phase, 2017-2022, Better Work’s data and evidence informed:

-The Better Work Transparency Portal, where we disclose the names of the factories registered with our programmes and their compliance with key national and international labour standards, has become an essential tool for policymakers, regulators, businesses and employer and worker organisations, who strive to promote decent work across an ever-changing industry.
+The Better Work Transparency Portal, where we disclose the names of the factories registered with several of our programmes and their compliance with key national and international labour standards, has the potential to be an essential tool for policymakers, regulators, businesses and employer and worker organisations, who strive to promote decent work across an ever-changing industry.

 Better Work Action Plan